-Palestinian community in West Bank demolished for sixth time
+Palestinian community in West Bank demolished for seventh time

 Bulldozers, diggers demolish Palestinian village of Khirbet Humsa, leaving 74 people, including 41 minors, homeless.

-Israeli forces have destroyed homes and farming equipment in Humsa al-Baqai’a in the occupied Jordan Valley.
+Israeli forces destroyed homes and farming equipment in Humsa al-Baqai’a in the occupied Jordan Valley.

-Israeli forces have demolished the Palestinian Bedouin community of Humsa al-Baqai’a in the Jordan Valley, including structures that were provided by the international community.
+Israeli forces demolished the Palestinian Bedouin community of Humsa al-Baqai’a in the Jordan Valley on Wednesday, including living and farming structures provided by the international community.

 At least 65 people, including 35 children, were displaced, said Christopher Holt of the West Bank Protection Consortium, a group of international aid agencies supported by the European Union that is assisting the residents.